orensbruli/ten-seconds-cv/data.md

       - "DSL"
       - "Unit testing & Mock"
       - "Docker"
-projects:
+#projects:
-  - icon: "\\faMedkit"
+#  - icon: "\\faMedkit"
-    title: "Policy Insurance Portal Solution"
+#    title: "Policy Insurance Portal Solution"
-    description: "It's actually a well-known company insurance portal.
+#    description: "It's actually a well-known company insurance portal.
 All the policyholders buy or renew policies, as well as provide a claim facility too for instant resolution."
-  - icon: "\\faConnectdevelop"
+#  - icon: "\\faConnectdevelop"
-    title: "Survey Tracking App."
+#    title: "Survey Tracking App."
-    description: "A US-based client survey tracking app through which clients make a survey for an individual vehicle as per requirement."
+#    description: "A US-based client survey tracking app through which clients make a survey for an individual vehicle as per requirement."
-  - icon: "\\faNewspaperO"
+#  - icon: "\\faNewspaperO"
-    title: "Insurance Policy Claim Management App."
+#    title: "Insurance Policy Claim Management App."
-    description: "Related to customer claim management system, through which agents report a claim related to policy along with the insurance paradigms."
+#    description: "Related to customer claim management system, through which agents report a claim related to policy along with the insurance paradigms."
-  - icon: "\\faOutdent"
+#  - icon: "\\faOutdent"
-    title: "Game Development"
+#    title: "Game Development"
-    description: "Individual game developer using hybrid and react native platforms.
+#    description: "Individual game developer using hybrid and react native platforms.
 Currently, a total of 3 mobile games deployed on the play store."

 references:
   - name: "Steven!
 RAGNARÖK / Infrastructure Technical Lead"